ivan-salazar14/send-promt-ai/README.md

 ## Prerequisites

-- Go 1.21 or higher
+- Go 1.22+ or higher
-- An OpenAI API Key
+- An AI API Key (OpenAI or Gemini)

 ## Installation